docker/labs/networking/README.md

-# Docker Reference Architecture: Designing Scalable, Portable Docker Container Networks
+# Designing Scalable, Portable Docker Container Networks

 ## What You Will Learn